Kanye West disputes Forbes' confirmation he is now a billionaire: "It's $3.3 billion"

 In a new Forbes piece, writer Zack O’Malley Greenburg claims that Kanye personally texted him and accused the publication of “toying” with him.

-After learning he was set to be acknowledged in an updated story about having a net worth of $1.3 billion (£1 billion), the rapper still argued that figure isn’t accurate.
+After learning he was set to be acknowledged in an updated story about having a net worth of $1.3 billion (2 billion AUD), the rapper still argued that figure isn’t accurate.

 “It’s $3.3 billion since no one at Forbes knows how to count,” Kanye said.